aakash988/task-manager-api/README.md

 - Create, View, Update, and Delete tasks with respect to their own profile
 - Upload an avatar (profile picture)
 - Delete an avatar (profile picture)

+In addition to the above, authorization was also implemented so that only authorized users were able to perform certain actions in the application.